wikimedia/mediawiki-extensions-Wikibase/docs/topics/options.md

 See the [entitysources topic] for more details about the value of this setting.

 #### localEntitySourceName
-Name of the entity source name of the "local" repo, i.e. the repo of / on the local wiki.
+Name of the entity source name of the "local" repo.
+"local" is in quotes here, as "local" does not necessarily mean the local wiki.
 Should be the name of the entity source defined in [entitySources] setting.

+This setting is intended to be used by Wikibase installations with complex setups which have multiple repos attached.
+In these complex situations:

+- Repo: This should likely ALWAYS be the name of the entity source of the LOCAL repository (same site)
+- Client: This should be the name of the entity source of the site containing Item definitions (data is used from here, including sitelinks)

 DEFAULT: ```local```